gammapy/gammapy/docs/development/pigs/pig-22.rst

 Introduce a FluxPointsCollection API
 ------------------------------------

-Several estimators return a set of ``FluxPoints`` (or in the future possibly a list of ``FluxMap``?).
+Several estimators return a set of ``FluxPoints`` .
 It is the case of the ``LightCurveEstimator``, a light curve being a time ordered list of fluxes.
-It is also the case of the ``ExcessProfileEstimator`` which return list of fluxes ordered along a direction or radially.
+It is also the case of the ``ExcessProfileEstimator`` which return a list of flux points ordered along a direction or radially.
+In the current implementation, they produce an ``~astropy.Table`` where each row contain an array of fluxes representing flux points at a given time or position.

+This solution is not ideal.
+It introduces a different container logic than the ``FluxPoints`` for which one row represents one energy.

 A dedicated API could be introduced to support these objects.
-Internally a ``Table`` could be used to store the various fluxes.
+In order to keep the logic used in ``FluxPoints``, a flat table ``Table`` could be used to store the various fluxes, where each row would represent the flux at a given energy, time, position etc.

+ Astropy provides a mechanism to group table rows according to column entries.
+It is then possible

 .. code::